rmaryan/ardurobot/README.md

 ### 1.3
 Added support for the Infrared Obstacle Detection Sensors.
 More details here: http://refunpro.blogspot.com/2017/03/16.html (Ukr)
 ### 1.2
 Added support for the Ultrasonic Distance Sensor.
-More details here: http://refunpro.blogspot.com/2017/01/15.html (Ukr)
+More details here: http://onerobotstory.blogspot.com/2017/07/10-ultrasonic-distance-sensor.html (Eng) or here: http://refunpro.blogspot.com/2017/01/15.html (Ukr)
 ### 1.1
 This is the initial version which includes simple scenario and the remote control code.
 More details here: http://onerobotstory.blogspot.com/2017/06/9-wifi-remote-control.html (Eng) or here: https://refunpro.blogspot.com/2016/11/10.html (Ukr)